 When that blob of guacamole hits the floor, use a spoon or spatula to lift it away from the fibers.
 If you rub with a cloth, you'll only push it deeper into the carpet.

 Mix a solution of two teaspoons of liquid hand dish washing detergent into two cups of warm water.
-Dip a sponge, cloth or soft-bristled brush into the solution.
+Dip a sponge, cloth, or soft-bristled brush into the solution.
 Work from the outside edge of the stain toward the center to keep the stain from spreading.
 As the avocado is lifted from the carpet, blot it away with a clean cloth.

 When all of the stain is gone, be sure to rinse the carpet by dipping a sponge in plain water and blotting the area until all soapy residue is gone.
 Use a paper towel to absorb the moisture.
 If you skip this step, the soapy residue will attract more soil to the area.

 Allow the carpet to air dry away from direct heat or sunlight.
 When dry, vacuum the area to lift the fibers.

 If the upholstery is silk or vintage, consult a professional or if you need more stain removal tips.